 Timetable notes

-EC = EuroCity train Berliner, air-conditioned 1st & 2nd class with restaurant car, CD (Czech Railways) train.
+EC = EuroCity Berliner, air-conditioned 1st & 2nd class with restaurant car, CD (Czech Railways) train.

 ECH = EuroCity Hungaria, air-conditioned 1st & 2nd class with restaurant car, MAV (Hungarian Railways) train.

-Treat these times as a guide, always check times for your own date of travel at int.bahn.de.
+Times may vary, check times for your date of travel at int.bahn.de.

-Berlin to Prague is 388 km or 241 miles by train.
+Berlin to Prague by train is 388 km or 241 miles.

 How much does it cost?